RonStrauss/shufersal/README.md

    npm run init
    ```

-   This will install all dependecies, and open your default browser on `http://localhost:4200`.
+   This will install all dependecies, and open your default browser on [http://localhost:4200](http://localhost:4200).

 ## Key concepts

-The styling was meant to closely resemble the following figma page: `https://www.figma.com/community/file/1277564093615415741/checkout-page`.
+The styling was meant to closely resemble the following [Figma Page](https://www.figma.com/community/file/1277564093615415741/checkout-page).
 There have been slight adjustments, so WCAG AAA standards could be adhered.
 Also, an address list is not in the design, so i took creative liberty with it.
 Chrome's CSS Overview greatly helped with the a11y considerations.